Is It Safe To Use Bitcoin?

 Is it safe to use Bitcoin?

-Now, how to secure your bitcoin?
+How to secure your Bitcoin?

 Exchanging and spending

 When spending or exchanging your Bitcoins, it’s important to choose the most reliable and trustworthy services.
 If you fall victim to fraud using a traditional bank card, laws and regulations may help you recover any losses.
 For Bitcoin, such protection is yet to come.
 Also, remember that payments with Bitcoins are non-repudiable – once you pay, the money’s gone.
 If you make a mistake – say you pay USD 222.2 instead of USD 22.22 or send the Bitcoins to the wrong address – you can only rely on the goodwill of the receiver to get your money back.

 You may have heard about the anonymity Bitcoin users enjoy.
 Well, it’s only partly true.
 While everyone can track any wallet and its content on the network, they can’t identify the owner of the wallet.
 Bitcoin wallets and transactions aren’t linked to personal data or identity.
 But there are alternate ways to find out the owners identity.
 For example, you may be required to reveal your identity when registering on a cryptocurrency exchange.
 That way all your transactions from the exchange may be traced back to your wallet.
 Still, if you need stronger privacy, the TOR browser, and other privacy solutions.
 There are many privacy-oriented Bitcoin wallets, too, as well as other cryptocurrencies with integrated privacy and anonymity features, such as Dash, Monero and Zcash.

 Other Bitcoin risks are somewhat hard to control, but it’s still important to know them and follow the latest news since the technology is still in development.